JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Gets the vertical alignment of the active cell.

 ```
-FUNCTION CTextRow.GetCellAlignment () AS LONG
+FUNCTION GetCellAlignment () AS LONG
 ```

 #### Return value